Which are you? “Giver” or “Taker”?

 “ME” or “US”

-First thing when I meet someone who is always tooting their horn, always “bragging/boasting” about what they did or always needing to be in the spotlight.
+First thing when I meet someone who is always tooting their horn, still “bragging/boasting” about what they did or ever needing to be in the spotlight.
 I don’t try to keep up or foster a friendship with that person.
 It usually does not do much for me as in the way of friendship; those relationships tend to leave me empty and unsatisfied.
 I am giving all of myself to someone else and their goals.
-Leaving mine again on the back burner.
+Going again on the back burner are my hopes and dreams.

 I ask myself these few questions, “What will I gain from this relationship?
 Will I be happy or drained?
 Can my friendship be beneficial to both of us or just one?
 My actions, will they be reciprocated by this person?
 If the answer is “NO” to any of those questions…I RUN… RUN like the wind.